COLUMN

 Joint information sessions allow the recruitment of many talented individuals to their optimal positions among the many companies within the ecosystem.
 However, these activities can only be successful if the identities and fundamentals of every member are aligned, since that will attract candidates who resonate with those shared principles.

-6. Ecosystem renewal
+6. Ecosystem Renewal

 The ecosystem is not just a collection of companies that are all the same size and in the same industry.
 Rather, it includes diversity and a wide range of development, from startups that have just begun to senior entrepreneurs who have a long track record but continue to take on new challenges.
 As mentioned above, corporate management is not always smooth sailing.
 Indeed, there are times when companies have to close their businesses.